 How to Judge a Model

 Just like anyone who owns a set of camera can call himself a photographer, anyone standing in front of the camera can also call herself a model.
 Both are not in the wrong.
-Technically, an amateur model or model-wannabe is also considered as a model; she does not need to be good in modelling and this is why the better models are labelled professional models.
+Technically, an amateur model or aspiring model is also considered as a model; she does not need to be good in modelling and this is why the better models are labelled professional models.

 Somehow, it is a trend for young girls to proclaim themselves as "model".
 Simply explore Instagram and you can see many girls putting "model" in their short biographies.
 This can cause frustration to professional models for it really blurs out the line between professional and amateur models.